 Amber Fillerup Clark is no stranger to melasma.
 Often called “the mask of pregnancy,” the skin condition, usually triggered by hormonal changes or stress, produces brown patches on the face.
 The blogger behind Barefoot Blonde and Barefoot Blond Hair had such a serious case of eye melasma during her first two pregnancies that she would never leave the house without makeup.
 Now 38 weeks into her third pregnancy, Fillerup Clark has learned how to keep the condition at bay with help from an aesthetician.

 “The thing about melasma is that anything that can help with the dark spots, you can’t do while nursing or pregnant,” she said.
 Ingredients like AHAs, BHAs, and retinoids are all on the “not acceptable while pregnant” list.
-She searched for products that weren’t harsh chemicals but would actually deliver results.
-Below, a look at the products that actually helped her skin and why sun protection is ultimately the key to avoiding melasma.
+Instead, she searched for products that weren’t harsh chemicals but would actually deliver results.
+Below, a look at the products that actually helped her skin, and why sun protection is ultimately the key to avoiding melasma.